Conley-Morse persistence barcode: a homological signature of combinatorial bifurcations: Combinatorial Multivector Fields Theory

 \begin{definition}[Combinatorial continuation of an isolated invariant set] \cite[Definition 10]{DeLiMrSl2022} Let $\cV_0\inscr\cV_1$ or $\cV_0\ovscr\cV_1$.
 An isolated invariant set $S_0$ in $\cV_0$ \emph{continues} to $S_1$ in $\cV_1$ if there exists a set $B$, which is an isolating block both in $\cV_0$ and $\cV_1$, and $\inv_{\cV_0}B=S_0$ and $\inv_{\cV_1}B=S_1$. \end{definition}

 The above definition differs from the one introduced in \cite{DeLiMrSl2022}, but they are equivalent through Proposition~\ref{prop:iso_block_forms_ipair}.
-Moreover, the concept of continuation can be easily extended to any parametrized multivector field $\zzV$ (see~\cite{DeLiMrSl2022}).
+Moreover, the concept of continuation can be easily extended to any parametrized multivector field $\zzV$.
+In particular, $S_0$ in $\cV_0$ continues to $S_T$ in $\cV_T$ if there is a sequence $S_0, S_1,\ldots,S_T$, where $S_\lambda$ is an isolated invariant set in $\cV_\lambda$ and $S_\lambda$ continues to $S_{\lambda+1}$ for each $\lambda$.
 Intuitively, if an isolated invariant set continues to another, then they play the same qualitative role in the corresponding dynamical systems; in particular, their Conley indices are isomorphic.